back-stack/showcase/README.md

 Credentials:

-**NOTE**: Although cloud provider credentials are not required, not supplying any means you will not be able to provision any new clusters, outside of bootstrap.
+**NOTE**: Although cloud provider credentials are not required, not supplying any means you cannot provision any new clusters.

 ---